TevanPatrick/CypressAutomationDemo/README.md

 # CypressAutomationDemo
-This is a front-end web test automation demo using Cypress tool.
+This is a front-end web test automation demo using the Cypress tool.